 uterus: size, version and shape (normal or variant which you should elaborate on and say w...

-The gynaecology curriculum is one of our curriculum articles and aims to be a collection of articles that represent the core gynaecological knowledge.
+The gynecology curriculum is one of our curriculum articles and aims to be a collection of articles that represent the core gynecological knowledge.

 A habitual miscarriage is the term given when a woman has had more than 3 miscarriages and it affects approximately 1-2% of women.

 mullerian duct anomalies